Utah Department of Workforce Services - Permanent Community Impact Fund Board

 Closure of Existing Landfills:

-Capital Projects - This category includes: a) buildings; b) equipment and systems; and c) planning or design related to item a or b.
+This category includes: a) buildings; b) equipment and systems; and c) planning or design related to item a or b.
+Note: Applications for planning shall be reviewed by the Permanent Community Impact Fund Board’s Rural Planning Group.

 A. Buildings should be funded through the existing budgetary processes available to public postsecondary institutions.
 Application to CIB is not an alternative to circumvent review and approval by the State Board of Regents, the Utah College of Applied Technology’s Board of Trustees, the State Building Board, the Governor or the Legislature.
 The CIB will only consider applications for buildings when extraordinary circumstances indicate CIB participation is appropriate.